halfer/proximate-requester/README.md

 which is then used as a key to load and save items in the cache.

 There is a default hashing algorithm in `BaseAdapter`, but this can be overrided in a descendent class.
-The default just takes the method and the real URL into account.
+The default just takes the method, the real URL and (for POST operations) the posted variables into account.

 Client usage
 ---